Hamedius/FastAPI-CRUD/README.md

 - **Passlib / bcrypt** (or similar) for password hashing
 - **JWT** (e.g. `python-jose`) or similar token library for auth

-*(Adjust this list to match the exact libraries used in the project.)*

 ---

 ```markdown